cloudmobi/CloudmobiSSP/u3d-sdk.md

 }
 ```

-**CTCanvas.cs** attaches to a Unity GameObject which you'd like to show a reward video.
+**CTRewardedVideo.cs** attaches to a Unity GameObject which you'd like to show rewarded video.

 ```
 using System.Collections;